 A CPR trainer can support a realistic teaching experience in the cardiopulmonary emergences and its management

-HIGH FIDELITY: Most realistic experience like the anatomy lab to practice on human specimens, and computer-based mannequins and realistic environments to mimic operating rooms, emergency wards or interventional departments.
+High fidelity is the most realistic simulation experience.
+We practise it in our HU Anatomy Lab on human specimens, and in our computer-based mannequins and realistic environments to mimic operating rooms, emergency wards or interventional departments in the HU Simulation Center.

 High fidelity replicates the clinical setting, the operating room, the intensive care wards, the general patient management area and many more.